fuzzylabs/matcha/docs/getting-started.md

 python run.py --train
 ```

-From here, you'll be able to visit your experiment tracker and see the runs stored there - cool, right?
+From here, you'll be able to visit your experiment tracker and see the runs stored there.

 ### Releasing Resources